So much so, You may be loyal to the traditional methods but this time, open your mind to a new type of marketing: social media marketing.

 Solution: Select the right platforms for your business type and create a profile on these sites

-Tangible value of your SMM initiatives can be measured through conversion rates.
-If you are not hitting your conversion goal, it means you are in the losing end.
+The tangible value of your SMM initiatives can be measured through conversion rates.
+If you are not hitting your conversion goal, it means you are on the losing end.

 Tracking and quantifying your efforts ensure that the resources are allocated wisely.
 If there are no results to track, then there will be no ROI.